Nagp2018/nitishsingla.github.io/index.md

 In Nagarro, Serving as a Senior Java Developer for an American retail client, involved in designing and developing to build low latency highly scalable personalization platform using Microservices Architecture that performs backend operations and provides personalization signals.

-Previously worked for a European Bank on Open Banking PSD2 Project (Orchestrator Layer above the core banking), served as a Lead Java Developer, involved in designing and developing PSD2 APIs using Microservices that perform backend operations and provide REST Endpoints to Third-party providers.
+Previously worked for a European Bank on Open Banking PSD2 Project (Orchestrator Layer above the core banking), served as a Lead Java Developer, involved in designing and developing PSD2 APIs using Microservices that perform backend operations and provide REST Endpoints to TPPs (Third party providers).

 ---